CLSherrod/clsherrod.github.io/_posts/2026-04-19-unplug-edited.md

 robots: index,follow
 published: true
 ---
-I finally finished editing my upcoming course, _[Unplug](/courses/unplug/)_.
+I finally finished editing _[Unplug](/courses/unplug/)_.
 In the video below, I share that update and also walk through three simple ways to reduce EMF exposure at work.
 The main point is this: don’t guess. **Measure your actual environment**, make a few practical changes, and start where you spend the most time.

 This kind of testing changed how I set up my own environment.